How to Build a B2B eCommerce Marketplace That Exceeds Users' Expectations

 5. Personalization and Recommendations

-According to Accenture, 50% of B2B buyers consider personalized recommendations as one of the most useful features that help find online the right suppliers.
+According to Accenture report, 50% of B2B buyers consider personalized recommendations as one of the most useful features that help find online the right suppliers.
 Moreover, consumers of marketplaces that provide personalization spend 48% more than customers of marketplaces without this feature.
 Here are some ideas on where to use personalization:

 - Recommendations based on user preferences and interests